This country-specific Q&A provides an overview of Merger Control laws and regulations applicable in Sweden.

-There are no penalties for misleading information in the notification or in response to the authority’s questions.
-However, when notifying the SCA of a certain concentration, the parties must formally declare that the information provided in the notification is correct, complete and true.
+The Competition Act does not prescribe any penalties for companies providing incomplete or misleading information in a notification or response to questions from the authority.
+However, when notifying a concentration to the SCA, the parties must formally declare that the information provided in the notification is correct, complete and true.

 It shall be noted that the SCA’s review period will only start upon receipt of a complete notification.
 Furthermore, if the SCA requests additional information from the parties, the clock can be stopped by the SCA until the notifying party provides the required information.
 The SCA may also couple the request for information with a penalty clause.